Phishing: Attackers Use E‑Signature Software to Send Emails with Malicious Links

-According to a 2019 PhishLabs report, the volume of phishing attacks against U.S. targets rose over 40% in 2018.
 Phishing continues to be one of the most common and successful social engineering schemes globally, with no sign of slowing down.
 Phishing tricks people into clicking malicious links to download malware or provide confidential information to criminals.
-The rise of web service impersonation attacks, a type of phishing attack using a recognized brand, involves fake websites and emails that prompt people to login and give up their credentials to criminals.
-With the stolen credentials, attackers can login to other services and impersonate the victim to steal funds.
+The rise of web service impersonation attacks, a type of phishing attack using a recognized brand, involves fake websites and emails that prompt people to login and unknowingly give up their credentials to criminals.
+With the stolen credentials, hackers can then login to other services.
+Because people have a habit of reusing the same login credentials across many online accounts, bad actors can run an automated program to test credentials against any number of web services and when successful, use them to impersonate the victim and steal funds or information.

-Protect Your Brand & Customers against Phishing Emails
+1. Protect Your Brand & Customers Against Phishing Emails

-- Integrate with your own email servers to allow emails to be sent from your domain (e.g., @yourbank.com) instead of theirs (e.g., sent via [insert vendor name])
+- Integrate the e-signature tool with your own email servers to allow emails to be sent from your domain (e.g., @yourbank.com)

 - Customize the content and look-and-feel of email notifications